mtabije/LMComp2016/README.md

 # LMComp2016

+BottomsUp_v1 - First version of the base with modularity.

+TopsDown_v1 - First version of the top.

-Logo_v3 - latest version of top of base.
+Logo_v3 - latest version of the STAR only

 LogoBaseAlpha - Draft of overall design.